Approximating the closest structured singular matrix polynomial: Funding

 \section{Funding}

-Nicola Guglielmi acknowledges that his research was supported by funds from the Italian MUR (Ministero dell'Universit\`a e della Ricerca) within the PRIN-17 Project ``Discontinuous dynamical systems: theory, numerics and applications''.
+Nicola Guglielmi acknowledges that his research was supported by funds from the Italian MUR (Ministero dell'Universit\`a e della Ricerca) within the PRIN 2017 Project `Discontinuous dynamical systems: theory, numerics and applications'' and the Pro3 joint project entitled ``Calcolo scientifico per le scienze naturali, sociali e applicazioni: sviluppo metodologico e tecnologico''.